There are several financial benefits of working from home. And not just for the employee. The employer can benefit too.

 That’s right.
 One of the first things I did once I no longer had a commute was to call my car insurance company and tell them my commute had changed.

 With fewer estimated annual miles on your car, they’ll likely lower your premium.
 This didn’t save a great deal for me.
+I saved around $10 on my monthly premium payment.
 My commute wasn’t bad before.
 But it’s a small savings I’ll gladly take towards more affordable auto insurance.

-My fuel expense has dropped dramatically over the past month.
-And I know that at the end of the year I’ll simply have fewer miles of annual use on my car.
-Since my car is paid off it feels like I could keep it forever now with minimal upkeep (2017 update: still have the car).
+My fuel expense has dropped dramatically but more importantly at the end of the year, I’ll simply have fewer miles of annual use on my car.
+Since my car is paid off it feels like I could keep it forever now with minimal upkeep.

-Because I’m working from home and Mrs. PT is at home as well, we could actually consider becoming a one car family at some point.
+Because I’m working from home and my wife is at home as well, we could actually consider becoming a one-car family at some point.
 It would require some sacrifice and planning, but it could be done.
 Even in “spread-out” Texas.